vijayaadharsh-2298/UrabPiper_taskapp/README.md

 You are to build a search component to search for characters by name.
 Similar to how Google's search box works we expect the component to search as the user is typing.
 Also ensure the user can use the keyboard to navigate the results (Arrow keys and Enter to select)

-Also, be mindful of calling the API at a reasonable limit as the user is typing.
+Also, be mindful of calling the API at a reasonable rate as the user is typing.

 ## 2—Character Page
 The user should be able to select a character from search results and view details about the character.
 Build a simple page